Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Haku’s Basic Information

-A mysterious boy who helps Chihiro from the beginning of the story.
+A mysterious, magically gifted boy who saves Chihiro from fading away at the very beginning of the story.

 Akio Ogino | Voice Actor: Michael Chiklis